tonethar/IGME-230-GDD-2017-Fall/topics.md

   * ES6: let, block scoping, classes, arrow functions, string templating, for/of
   * Project DOM Game or Interactive Application
 * Module 4 - Building a Portfolio (thoughout semester, several deliverables)
-  * (By this point, students should be very comfortable with HTML/CSS/JS, so the Lynda.com Bootstrap tutorials will be easy to follow)
   * Reinforce Responsive Design
   * Bootstrap
   * Discuss publishing to GitHub Pages, LinkedIn, Behance, etc ...